How to switch between tabs in Vim

 These keybinding mappings allow you to:

-4. Use Ctrl + w to close the current tab.
+Ctrl + wto close the current tab.

 With these remappings, you can navigate tabs more intuitively using familiar key combinations.